MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 If the Shopify order requires fulfillment, a **Sales Order** is created.
 For fulfilled Shopify orders, such as those orders that contain only a gift card or which are already handled in Shopify, a **Sales Invoice** gets created.

-A sales document is now created and can be managed by using standard [!INCLUDE[prod_short](../includes/prod_short.md)] functionality.
+A sales document is created and can be managed by using standard [!INCLUDE[prod_short](../includes/prod_short.md)] functionality.

-If you want to recreate sales document you can use the **Unlink Processed Documents** action in the **Shopify Order** page.
-Note that this action doesn't delete already created sales document and you need to process it manually.
+If you want to recreate sales document, you can use the **Unlink Processed Documents** action in the **Shopify Order** page.
+Note that this action doesn't delete the already created sales document.
+You must process it manually.

 ### Manage missing customers

-If your settings prevent creating a customer automatically and a proper existing customer can't be found, you'll need to assign a customer to the Shopify order manually.
-There are a few ways to do this:
+If your settings prevent creating a customer automatically and a matching customer isn't found, you'll need to assign a customer to the Shopify order manually.
+There are a few ways to assign customers to orders:

-* You can assign the **Sell-to Customer No.** and **Bill-to Customer No.** directly on the **Shopify Orders** page by choosing a customer from the list of existing customers.
+* Assign the **Sell-to Customer No.** and **Bill-to Customer No.** directly on the **Shopify Orders** page by choosing a customer from the list of existing customers.
-* You can select a customer template code, then create, and assign the customer via the **Create new customer** action on the **Shopify Orders** page.
-Notice that the Shopify customer must have at least one address.
-Orders created via the Shopify POS sales channel are often missing address details.
+* Select a customer template, then create and assign the customer via the **Create new customer** action on the **Shopify Orders** page.
+The Shopify customer must have at least one address.
+Orders you create via the Shopify POS sales channel are often missing address details.
-* You can map an existing customer to the related **Shopify Customer** in the **Shopify Customers** window and then choose the **Find Mapping** action on the **Shopify Orders** page.
+* Map an existing customer to the related **Shopify Customer** on the **Shopify Customers** page, and then choose the **Find Mapping** action on the **Shopify Orders** page.

 ### How the connector chooses which customer to use